Huawei SingleRAN: Products

 Huawei has developed and provides four SingleRAN products for mobile network operators.
 According to Huawei, SingleRAN GSM is designed for mobile operators using GSM networks, allowing them to simultaneously offer GSM with UMTS or LTE.
 The product also aims to prepare operators for future evolution of technology, including moving to mobile broadband networks.
 Huawei's SingleRAN LTE allows mobile service operators to migrate to LTE networks, and also continue to offer GSM, EDGE, UMTS or HSPA.
-The technology provides download speeds of up to 100Mbit/s.
+The technology provides download speeds of up to 100 Mbit/s.
 The SingleRAN@Broad system was launched by Huawei at the Mobile World Congress in Barcelona in February 2010.
 This product helps operators to accommodate large increases in mobile broadband traffic and reduce the per-bit costs of network operation.
 According to Huawei, SingleRAN@Broad is capable of increasing operators’ mobile broadband capacity to handle high traffic generated by smartphones and similar devices.
 In November 2010, Huawei released SingleRAN WiMAX/LTE TDD, which allows operators to migrate from WiMAX to LTE TDD networks by configuring the technology as either a WiMAX module, a LTE TDD module, or a dual-mode module.

 In addition to the SingleRAN products for mobile telecommunications operators, Huawei also offers a SingleRAN product aimed at railway transport systems.
 SingleRAN GSM-R is a suite of communications technologies that are designed to improve telecommunications performance through long tunnels, over very long distances, and in high-traffic areas.
 Huawei began researching GSM-R technologies in 2001 and, according to Cellular News, is "one of only a few" GSM-R network providers in the world.